Matteo Bondesan

 University of Turin and Collegio Carlo Alberto

-I am a Ph.D.
-Candidate in economics at the University of Turin and a Doctoral Fellow at the Collegio Carlo Alberto.
-My research interests include quantitative macroeconomics and macroeconometrics to study the transmission mechanism of monetary and fiscal policy with unanchored expectations and heterogeneous agents using HANK-, DSGE- and VAR-type modelling.
-I am grateful to my advisors, Fabio Cesare Bagliano, Margherita Borella and Luca Gambetti, for close cooperation.
-Recently, I studied the effect of introducing bounded rationality, in the form of adaptive learning, within a one-asset HANK framework in continuous-time to shed light on how individual and aggregate behaviors change in a non-anchored expectations system.
-My current empirical research agenda builds around the following question: do households in the Euro area behave according to a non-anchored expectations system in their consumption/investment optimal decisions?
+I am a Research Fellow and Ph.D.
+Candidate at the University of Turin (ESOMAS Department) and a Doctoral Fellow at the Collegio Carlo Alberto.
+My research interests include climate economics, quantitative macroeconomics and macroeconometrics to study the transmission mechanism of monetary and fiscal policy with non-anchored expectations and heterogeneous agents using HANK-, DSGE- and VAR-type modelling.
+I am grateful to my advisors, Fabio-Cesare Bagliano and Luca Gambetti, for close cooperation.
+Recently, I studied the effect of introducing bounded rationality, in the form of adaptive learning, within a one-asset HANK framework in continuous time to shed light on how individual and aggregate behaviors change moving beyond FIRE.

 Please, have a look at my curriculum vitae or résumé.